 What if I have rug hooking questions that don’t fit that week’s topic?

 The first lesson of every month on Friday is an open Q&A. That gives me a chance to gather new ideas for lessons and for you to ask anything you want.

 I’ve been enjoying listening to your webinars on The Journey.
 I can’t believe how much I didn’t know after 35 years of Rug hooking.
 Thank you so much.

 P. McCarttMember of TRHJ, Practical Color Planning & IKEA Stool Course

 Deanne Fitzpatrick has a free beginner lesson with videos.
 You must first sign up for her newsletter.
 There is a box at the bottom of the page.

 While my online courses at howtorughook.com are the best way to learn rug hooking, my blog has over 300 articles written over the last 20 years.
-Use the search bar at the bottom of every page to find the topics you are interested in or click here for a list of the articles in reverse order.
+Use the search bar at the bottom of every page of cindigayrughooking.com to find the topics you are interested in.

 You can also visit the Rug eSchool on this page.